SeekingFor/jfniki/readme.txt

 will start the stand alone app on the same port you used before.

+If you want the app to store information about visited wikis between invocations, use the 'magic' config file name 'jfnikidb.dat' i.e.

+./script/jfniki.sh path/to/jfnikidb.dat

+You need to manually import your configuration the first time.
+Saving is not automatic.
+Hit the 'Store' link before exiting.

 RUNNING STAND ALONE ON WINDOWS:
 I don't have access to a Windows machine to test on so I didn't write a .bat.